theicfire/makefiletutorial/index.md

 {% endhighlight %}

-**5.2**
+**Default Shell (Section 5.2)**
-Note only: the default shell is /bin/sh.
-You can change this by changing the variable SHELL
+The default shell is `/bin/sh`.
+You can change this by changing the variable SHELL:
 {% highlight make %}
+SHELL=/bin/bash

+cool:
+	echo "Hello from bash"
 {% endhighlight %}

 **5.4**